A dynamical attractor in the evolution of dwarf spheroidal galaxies: Virial equations

 The second panel from the top shows that the halo peak-velocity radius $\rmax$ (black solid line) decreases significantly due to tidal mass loss.
 Simultaneously, the half-light radius of stars in the clumpy halo (blue line) grows driven by stochastic heating induced by subhalo perturbations.
 This expansion lowers the mean binding energy of stellar orbits, thus enhancing stellar mass loss.
 In contrast, stars orbiting in a smooth halo (orange line) experience little heating, which prolongs the time they remain bound to the dSph potential.

 A comparison with the isolated models (red line) shows that the expansion of the stellar component is barely affected by external tides until the stellar half-light radius becomes comparable to the halo peak-velocity radius, $\rh\simeq\rmax$, at $t\simeq3\gyr$.
-Once this threshold is reached, the gravothermal expansionary process halts---and then reverses---leading to a contraction of $\rh$.
+Once this threshold is reached, tidal stripping leads to a contraction of $\rh$.
 At this point, the galaxy has lost most of the stellar particles to tides.

 The third and fourth panels show the evolution of $\eta_r=\rh/\rmax$ and $\eta_\sigma=\smax/\vmax$, respectively.
 All models evolve toward $\eta_r\to 1$ and $\eta_\sigma\to 0.5$ (horizontal dashed lines).
 Convergence is fastest for dSphs evolving in a tidal field within a clumpy halo (blue), while tidally stripped smooth models (orange) also approach the attractor more rapidly than the isolated clumpy case (red).
-These results agree with self-consistent $N$-body simulations of tidally limited dSphs, which show that once $\rh\approx\rmax$, the stellar velocity dispersion satisfies $\sigma\approx0.5,\vmax$ largely independent of the initial stellar segregation (see Fig.~13 of Errani et al. 2022).
+These results agree with self-consistent $N$-body simulations of tidally limited dSphs, which show that once $\rh\approx\rmax$, the stellar velocity dispersion satisfies $\sigma\approx0.5\vmax$ largely independent of the initial stellar segregation (see Fig.~13 of Errani et al. 2022).
 We note that in isolated models $\eta_\sigma$ is a factor $\sim1.16$ higher than in tidally stripped systems.
 This offset is driven by stellar particles scattered onto weakly bound, large-apocentre orbits that do not efficiently phase-mix.
 These stars inflate the global velocity dispersion and maintain the stellar component in a persistently super-virial state ($2K>|W|$), as shown in Fig.~\ref{fig:rhsig}.
 In a tidal field, such loosely bound stars are preferentially removed, leaving a bound remnant that converges toward $\eta_\sigma\simeq0.5$, close to the virial expectation and to the value found in self-consistent $N$-body simulations.

 Thus, both external (tidal) and internal (heating) processes drive $\rh/\rmax$ and $\sigma/v_{\max}$ toward a common dynamical attractor that reflects the depth of the halo potential.
 These results suggest that many MW dSphs may have reached the HA attractor by the present day; we now demonstrate the implications of this argument for key dSph scaling relations.